simsam8/inf265_project1/report.md

 # Q&A

+### Backpropagation
-a) Which PyTorch method(s) correspond to the tasks described in section 2?
+**Question 1:** *Which PyTorch method(s) correspond to the tasks described in section 2?*

-    - In general the backward() method in a pytorch Tensor is responsible for calculating the gradients.
-    More specifically, the backward() is usually called on the loss object.
-    This the backward() method corresponds to the tasks described in section 2.
+The Pytorch method `loss.backward()` should be functionally equivalent, though it is more efficient.

-b) Cite a method used to check whether the computed gradient of a function seems correct.
-    Briefly explain how you would use this method to check your computed gradients in section 2.
+**Question 2**: *Cite a method used to check whether the computed gradient of a function seems correct.
+Briefly explain how you would use this method to check your computed gradients in section 2*

-    - The shape of the computed gradients should match the shape of respective parameter.
-        E.x. if the shape of w1 is [4,2], then the shape of dl_w1 should be [4, 2]
-    - In section 2, we would make sure the shape of each Tensor matches.
+Though it might seem like our implementation of backpropagation converges, there might be a logical error that prevents us from reaching an actual minima.
+Without comparing the calculated gradient to something we know is correct, we don't actually know whether the implementation is converging to an actual minimum.
+Therefore, we have compared the calculated gradients with the output from Pytorch's `loss.backward()`.
+Alternatively, we could have used the definition of the derivative to check whether the calculated gradients seem correct.
+This method is called **gradient checking**.
+The definition of the derivative is:

+$f'(x) = \frac{f(x + \epsilon) - f(x)}{\epsilon}$, where $\epsilon$ is some small number.

+In the case of backpropagation, the definition could be applied like this:

+$\frac{\partial L}{\partial \theta} = \frac{f(\theta + \epsilon) - f(\theta)}{\epsilon}$, where $\theta$ are the weights and biases for a layer, and $f(\theta)$ is the activation for the same layer.

+So we could, for a subset of the data or a pre-specified layer, compare the results from:
+1) Running the backpropagation implementation for parameters $\theta$ and $\theta$ + $\epsilon$
+2) Using the definition of the derivative: Set $\epsilon$ to a small number and calculate the result using the formula.

+The difference between the two calculations should be less than $\epsilon^2$.
+Performing these two calculations is very computationally expensive, but it could be useful to debug the training algorithm.
+At every layer, we could include a gradient checking option that runs the additional computations, does the comparision, and raises an error when the calculated gradient is incorrect.

+### Gradient Descent
-c) Which PyTorch method(s) correspond to the tasks described in section 3, question 4.?
+**Question 3:** *Which PyTorch method(s) correspond to the tasks described in section 3, question 4?*

-    - The step method in the optimizer object is equivalent with the manual parameter update.
+The step method in the `optimizer` object is equivalent with the manual parameter update.

-d) Briefly explain the purpose of adding momentum to the gradient descent algorithm.
+**Question 4:** *Briefly explain the purpose of adding momentum to the gradient descent algorithm.*

-    - The purpose of adding momentum to the gradient descent algorithm, is so that the optimizer "remembers" the direction it was previously moving.
-Benefits include faster convergence, less oscillations due to noise, or complex landscapes, escape local minima, and improve exploration.
+The purpose of adding momentum to the gradient descent algorithm is to accelerate convergence.
+With momentum, the optimizer "remembers" the direction it was previously moving and accumulates the velocity vector across iterations.
+Additional benefits include less oscillation due to noise or complex landscapes, escaping local minima, and improving exploration.

-e) Briefly explain the purpose of adding regularization to the gradient descent algorithm.
+**Question 5:** *Briefly explain the purpose of adding regularization to the gradient descent algorithm.*

-    - The purpose of adding regularization is to penalize the algorithm for overfitting and improve generalization performance.
+The purpose of adding regularization is to improve the model's ability to generalize.
+This is achieved by reducing the model complexity (increasing the bias) by penalizing large weights, thus simplifying the model.

+### Evaluation and Results
-f) Report the different parameters used in section 3, question 8., the selected parameters in
-    question 9. as well as the evaluation of your selected model.
+**Question 6:** *Report the different parameters used in section 3, question 8, the selected parameters in question 9, as well as the evaluation of your selected model.*
     <!-- Todo -->

-g) Comment your results.
-In case you do not get expected results, try to give potential
-    reasons that would explain why your code does not work and/or your results differ.
+**Question 6:** *Comment your results.
+In case you do not get expected results, try to give potential reasons that would explain why your code does not work and/or your results differ.*
     <!-- Todo -->